pwmcclung/oscars/README.md

 # oscars
-write a conditional function for give Leo an oscar
+write a conditional function for giving Leo an oscar